antaranin/machine-learning-project/README.md

 Please make sure to run Python 3, thus if both 2 and 3 are installed the command may look like `python3 runner.py`

+Also, please disregard the deprecation warnings coming from usage of tensorflow 1.14, since usage of Keras was prohibited for this project (which is strongly incorporated in tensorflow 2) we decided to use the outdated, yet functional tensorflow 1.14

 ## Data

 Project data is structured as such: